scsoares/scsoares/README.md

 ## Hi there, I'm Sarah 👋

-Web Developer based in Las Palmas de Gran Canaria, Spain.
+Full stack developer based in Las Palmas de Gran Canaria, Spain.

 - Relevant projects I made or took part in: <br />
 [Locadoo - a website where you can search for movies by keywords and themes](https://locadoo.vercel.app) <br />